chauffer/backpack.tf-automatic/README.md

 * Supports multiple listings in a single offer.
 * Automatically rejects any incoming offer from a banned user or tagged scammer.
 * Please note that at this moment, it only supports TF2 offers.
-* Every couple minutes it sends a heartbeat to the backpack.tf server which will change your trade offer button to an automatic trade offer button, alerting users that the items will be available instantly.
+* Every 5 minutes an heartbeat is dispatched to the backpack.tf server.
+This allows us to identify which users are currently running the bot and switching the trade offer button to an automatic trade offer button.

 ### How do I get set up? ###

 * Install [Node.js](http://nodejs.org)
 > Windows users, please see the additional requirements for [ursa](https://github.com/Medium/ursa#testing).
 * [Download](https://bitbucket.org/srabouin/backpack.tf-automatic/downloads) the package or clone the repository to a folder of your choice.
-* From the command line, issue *npm install* to install all the required modules.
+* From the command line, issue *npm install* from the folder you have unpacked / cloned the repository to install all the required modules.
 This may take several minutes to run.
 > Windows users, please ensure you are running the command prompt as an administrator.

 ### Running the application ###